Federated Bandit: A Gossiping Approach: Introduction

 When data resides at distributed ends, soliciting them to a single server to perform centralized learning might compromise users' privacy.
 Among all solutions, federated learning (FL) \cite{yang2019federated,kairouz2019advances} arises as a promising paradigm, where massive users are allowed to collaboratively train a model while keeping the training data decentralized at local.
 In this paper, we introduce \texttt{federated bandit} with fully decentralized users/decision-makers and heterogeneous rewards.
 Our aim is to provide a solution to enable collaborative learning among decentralized sequential decision-makers in the classical multi-armed bandit (MAB) setting, but with strong (i) regret guarantee even with heterogeneous reward observations, and (ii) privacy guarantees of each user's local data.

-\textbf{Motivation:} We are motivated by a federated learning scenario where multiple agents hold different and heterogeneous datasets for the same task.
+\textbf{Motivations } We are motivated by a critical federated learning scenario where multiple agents hold different and heterogeneous datasets or locally optimal models for the same task \cite{yang2019federated,wang2020local,Li2020On}.
+Assuming heterogeneous datasets or models is more practical and challenging than homogeneous ones.
+Intuitively, one homogeneous dataset should be uniformly selected from the whole dataset, while a heterogeneous dataset could be generated by any sampling strategies.
 This heterogeneity exists in practice for multi-fold of reasons: it could be because of local observation and data collection errors, or it could be due to sampling biases, but the goal of each agent is to cooperatively smooth out these local biases and learn the true optimal action while protecting its private information.
+Note that learning with homogeneous datasets is unbiased even without cooperation while it does not hold for heterogeneous ones.

-Collaborative research among countries is vital when facing global health emergencies, like COVID-19.
+\textbf{Examples } Collaborative research among countries is vital when facing global health emergencies, like COVID-19.
 The collected observations of the effectiveness of treatments might encode local biases due to the difference in the training of medical staff, in following the protocols and equipment, and the difference in the underlying diseases of patients, etc. Therefore, the observed effect buries noise and local biases.
-In this case, sharing local models or estimates helps average out or smooth out the biases to obtain a more accurate model for diagnosis.
-Moreover, as mentioned in federated learning literature \cite{yang2019federated,kairouz2019advances,li2019federated} and due to policy regulations, a centralized effort for data sharing and coordination is often challenging and sometimes prohibited.
-Therefore, the design of a decentralized federated learning system is both necessary and technically challenging.
+For another example, the local datasets of different federated agents may be quite different.
+Consider an image classification task where agent $1$ holds a dataset with nearly all images being labeled as ``CAT'' while agent $2$ holds a dataset dominated by ``DOG''.
+The training will be biased and the local model of each agent may always predict the corresponding dominate label.
+In these cases, sharing local models or estimates helps average out or smooth out the biases to obtain a more accurate model for predictions.